 The opening title reads: "A comedy with a smile--and perhaps a tear".
 As she leaves the charity hospital and passes a church wedding, Edna deposits her new baby with a pleading note in a limousine and goes off to commit suicide.
 The limo is stolen by thieves who dump the baby by a garbage can.
 Charlie the Tramp finds the baby and makes a home for him.
 Five years later Edna has become an opera star but does charity work for slum youngsters in hope of finding her boy.
 A doctor called by Edna discovers the note with the truth about the Kid and reports it to the authorities who come to take him away from Charlie.
 Before he arrives at the Orphan Asylum Charlie steals him back and takes him to a flophouse.
 The proprietor reads of a reward for the Kid and takes him to Edna.
 Charlie is later awakened by a kind policeman who reunites him with the Kid at Edna's mansion.Written by

 Ed Stephan <email@example.com>

-When both the Tramp and the Kid are chased by the policeman, the Kid loses his cap which falls to the ground in the yard before he could enter in his home.
-Still, when he is seen inside, he has got his cap back upon his head.
+When both the Tramp and the Kid are chased by the policeman, the Kid loses his cap, which falls to the ground in the yard before he enters his home.
+Still, when he is seen inside, he has got his cap back on his head.
 See more »

 Was this review helpful to you?